zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 (*) Composers are ZK objects that control part of a ZK page UI.
 They are used to listen to user action and to update the page based on user's choices.

 # Easy to Build Application UI
 We start by building the UI.
-In this application, I build every page with a sheet which contains buttons for actions.
+In this application, I build every page with a sheet which contains clickable cells for actions.

-Keikai supports rendering form controls like buttons on a sheet.
+Keikai supports can bind mouse clicks events on a sheet.
 You can treat a sheet as a page and put background colors on cells, a larger text as a title, and a data validation control for drop-down selection.
 Anyone who can use Excel can build a page, no technical skills are required.

 First, I build a sheet to represent each workflow stage: the main sheet, form list sheet, and submission list sheet.
 Then, when a user moves among stages, I just need to switch to and display the corresponding sheets accordingly.